osgeo-oceania/foss4g-2025/src/documents/workshops.md

 - Turn left and then left again
 - Follow corridor until room 312

+## Workshop WiFi

+UTAS have a “UTAS Guest Network”, which attendees can connect to

+- Connect to UTAS Guest Network” on your device
+- A popup will ask to you login or create an account
+- Click create account and fill out name, email and phone number
+  - The phone number will need to be an **Australian number**
+- You will then receive a SMS with your username and password
+- WiFi!

 ## Workshop Registration

 **Each workshop will have capacity for a maximum of 25 participants, so register quick!**